Menu

 Christine Jewell

-Are you new to sewing on a machine or need a refresher?
-This workshop is for you!
+Overcome the mysteries of the sewing machine and discover how fun and easy it can be!
 Learn the basics of machine sewing including threading, operating, and troubleshooting.
-Practice making straight lines and turns and overcome the mysteries of the sewing machine.
-Discover how to choose and buy fabric and make simple projects such as a patchwork coaster and fabric basket.
+Practice using the machine and then move on to simple projects for yourself or for gift-giving.
+Choice of projects will include a 4-patch pin cushion, Boho bags, zippered pouch, and items for the home such as pillow covers.
+Tips for altering clothes can also be covered.
+Previous students are welcome to attend and work on their own projects.
 Tuition for this class includes a fee of $15 for basic materials provided by CAW.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details.

 Suggested Ages: 18+